Management Response

 Responsible Deadline Status Comments

 1. As recommended by the Developmental Evaluation, work with the Regional Office (and headquarters) to share the internal capacity-building efforts of NCO by organizing learning sessions for the region (and open to others) on specific topics such as cognitive coaching and adaptive leadership, and a community of practice in teams.
 UN Women NCO 2027/12 Initiated A two days in-person training on Democratization of Leadership, was conducted by NCO in April 2023.
 Invitation was extended to other country offices in the Asia-Pacific region and UN agencies working in Nepal.
 UN Women personnel from Bangladesh and Pakistan country offices attended the training.
-Additionally, a regional learning session (virtual) on findings of the NCO’s country portfolio evaluation has been scheduled in 3rd quarter of 2023.
+Additionally, a regional learning session (virtual) on findings of the NCO’s country portfolio evaluation was conducted in 3rd quarter of 2023.
+Further, NCO has been engaging in cross-country learning exchanges through community of practices, including on results-based management, social norms and other thematic areas.

 3. With a view to reducing risk of burnout amongst staff, reassess current assignments, encourage creation of safe space/cohort of colleagues for sharing and identifying possibility of additional human resource support.
-UN Women NCO 2027/12 Initiated Recruitment of the vacant positions is being prioritized.
-A total of 15 personnel (SC -1, UNV – 2 and SSA – 12) were timely recruited in the past two quarters.
-With a view to provide additional support to Programme team on administrative functions, an additional position as Programme Assistant have been added in the structure to support all programme teams.
-Additionally, NCO continued to invest in its efforts towards duty of care, including distribution of COVID-19 kits, making counselling sessions available and providing COVID-19 vaccination to all personnel and dependents.
+UN Women NCO 2027/12 Initiated NCO continued to invest in its efforts towards duty of care, including distribution of COVID-19 kits, making counselling sessions available and providing COVID-19 vaccination to all personnel and dependents.
 In September 2023, NCO has conducted a fit for purpose exercise with an objective of alignment of our organizational structure, functions, and teams with the strategic goals outlined in our Strategic Note and the United Nations Sustainable Development Cooperation Framework (UNSDCF), while also considering forthcoming opportunities.
 This exercise was intended to measure factors such as time management, the dynamics of teamwork, and engagement within coordination spaces and management structures.
-The action points based on recommendations from this exercise will be rolled out in the next six months.
+Following recommendations from this exercise, the organigram and internal coordination mechanisms were revised to streamline the workflow, strengthen collaboration and coordination amongst staff and team.

 Recommendation: Continue investing in evaluation as a means to provide a space for reflection, learning and accountability.
 Moving forward, monitoring can be strengthened through dedicated capacity-building of CSOs and the establishment of a third-party monitoring mechanism to ensure coverage in the field and during crises.